flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 Coincidentally, Cell also houses [512 KB of L2 cache](playstation-3#composition-of-the-ppe) for its single PPE.
 I only described it in one sentence in my previous article.
 Now, however, we find ourselves with a larger space that's also shared between three cores, so I find it necessary to dive into the properties of the L2 block so we can understand how it will condition the performance of the PPEs.

-First things first, every time the cache fetches data from memory (in the event of a 'cache miss'), it does so by pulling a large slice called 'cache line', this is **128 Bytes wide** in the case of Cell and Xenon.
+First things first, every time the cache fetches data from memory (in the event of a 'cache miss'), it does so by pulling a large slice called 'cache line', which is **128 Bytes wide** in the case of Cell and Xenon.
 Then, L2 records the cache line on an internal list for locating it in the future.
 Moreover, in Xenon/Cell, L2 is **8-way associative**, which means that cache sets may store up to eight different cache lines.
 Don't worry if you don't know what this means, the theory behind CPU cache can be hard to follow, especially if you only want to learn about game consoles.
 In layman's terms, the greater the number of associations, the fewer probabilities of cache misses, but the slower it becomes to iterate through the internal list.

 ![Layout of cache in Xenon](cpu/caches.png)